Thairo Estrada Preview, Player Props: Giants vs. Braves

-On Friday, Thairo Estrada (hitting .405 in his past 10 games) and the San Francisco Giants play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 10:15 PM ET.
+Thairo Estrada -- batting .366 in his past 10 games -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Max Fried on the mound, on August 26 at 4:05 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with an RBI) against the Phillies.
+He had a hitless showing in his last game (0-for-4) against the Braves.

 Thairo Estrada Game Info & Props vs. the Braves